mantidproject/mantid/docs/source/interfaces/Muon_Analysis_unscripted_testing_guide.rst

 Test 2: Sequential fit (simple)
 -------------------------------
+- Top group box: keep same logs as before
 - Select the *Sequential fits* radio button in the centre group box, and "Label" in the drop-down, *i.e.* the first sequential fit you did.
 Keep all three runs included.
-- The same logs as before should be selected in the top box.
 - Create the table - check that, if you don't change the name, it warns you about overwriting.
 - The table should have three rows, one for each run, with the correct sample log values (180, 190, 200).
 - Again there should be one pair of columns for each parameter and error, and a cost function column at the end.

 Test 3: Sequential fit of simultaneous fits
 -------------------------------------------
-- Now select "Label2", the sequential fit of simultaneous fits (from test 5 above).
+- Now select "Label2", the sequential fit of simultaneous fits (from test 5 above), in the drop-down next to *Sequential fits* (see test 2).
 - The top box should have extra log values for ``group`` and ``period`` - select ``group`` (as well as ``run_number``)
 - Keep all runs selected and create table
 - There should be six rows in all, two per run (one for fwd, one for bwd).

 Test 4: Simultaneous fits
 -------------------------
-- Select the "Simultaneous fits" radio button.
+- Select the "Simultaneous fits" radio button above the centre group box.
 - Keep the first "Label" selected in the drop-down list.
 - Create the table
 - There should be one row per run